July 6, 2020

 The one thing that clearly resonates is that employees want to feel safe at work.
 They want to see that their bosses care about them.
 Doing things like adding health benefits, working to reduce stress, and making small changes to make your building safer all contribute to an environment and a culture that values its employees.

 The benefits, aside from healthier and happier employees, are improved productivity, reduced turnover, and boosted outputs.
-Ultimately, improving culture is fundamental to increasing profits, and the first step towards improving culture lies in prioritizing healthy workspaces.
+Ultimately, how a healthy workplace can have a positive impact on office culture is fundamental to increasing profits, and the first step towards improving culture lies in prioritizing healthy workspaces.